-- 9.2.2.7.
-Attorney substituted by non-participating team member: A team does not have one of its attorneys during a round, and a non-participating team member fills the role.
-If a non-participating team member fills into an attorney role, points for all students impacted will be scored as they are earned.
-No penalties will be assessed. - 9.3.
-Judge's and Panelists' Critique: The Judges and scoring panelists are allowed 12 minutes total for debriefing.
-The timekeepers will monitor each critique, and will signal each scoring panelist with one minute remaining, and at three minutes.
+- 9.2.2.1.
+No direct examination: The direct examination receives a "0" score, and the witness and cross-examining attorney are scored based on the cross examination. - 9.2.2.2.
+No cross examination.
+The cross examination receives a "0" score, and the witness and direct-examining attorney are scored based on the direct examination. - 9.2.2.3.
+No witness performance: The witness and the direct examination each receive a "0" point score, and the cross examination receives a "10" point score. - 9.3.
+Judge's and Panelists' Critique: The Judges and scoring panelists are allowed up to 3 minutes each for debriefing.
 The scoring panelists shall not inform the students of individual performance scores, total team points earned, or ballot decisions.
 Scoring panelists shall be reminded during their orientation by tournament coordinators of the need to be sensitive to student diversity and age when making their remarks.